brandonmarshal/lsx-demo-theme/logs/week25/logs-week25-day3.md

 -   1.0 hrs - Animations Practical
 -   2.5 hrs - Spent time working on the Sixcats DS.
 Specifically completing the mobile menu (colours) and the Flower page, started collecting components.
 -   2.25 hrs - Working on the DS, adding animations to the strain cards on the Flower page, collecting more flower page components as well
+-   2.0 hrs - Continued working on the Flower page and with aimations, see notes for more info

 ---